team60491/team60491.github.io/README.md

-# team60491.github.io
+# team60491's IRM.github.io
-Image recgonition software to determine what it is for archeologists or casual hikers
+Image recgonition software to determine artifacts using AI, For archaeologists or people who want to know what they found in their backyard.